artunboz/bachelor-research/README.md

 ## Installation

 Python 3.10.11 is used.
-One can install the requirements by running
+One can install the requirements by running the following command.

 ```bash
 pip install -r requirements.txt